How to Make Food Digest Faster

 4. Eat More Fiber

 Dietary fiber is a plant component that is unable to be digested by the body.
 Insoluble fiber, specifically, contributes to stool bulk and helps to promote efficient digestion and bowel regularity.
-Food products of insoluble fiber include nuts, vegetable and potatoes.

 Inadequate water intake can increase the risk of constipation, as water helps soften stools.
 Adequate hydration is imperative for digestion, as water also helps nutrients break down and become more efficiently used within the body.